mzsolt68/greenfox-orientation-exam/javascript.md

   - the endpoint should render an HTML displaying the main page

 ### POST `/matrix/:validtype`
-  - this endpoint should be responsible for sending the matrix
+  - this endpoint is responsible for receiving, validating and saving to the database

 ### GET `/matrices`
-  - this endpoint should query every matrix that were successfully saved and valid
+  - this endpoint should query every matrix that were successfully saved and valid return in JSON format

 ## 2) Question time